shah-gaurav/paylocity-coding-challenge-vue/README.md

  - Visual Studio 2017 Community Edition
  - .NET Standard 2.0
  - ASP.NET Core 2.2

+#### Instructions
+1. Make sure .NET Core 2.2 or higher SDK is installed on your machine using the command 'dotnet --version'
+2. Clone the repository locally using 'git clone https://github.com/shah-gaurav/paylocity-coding-challenge.git'
+3. Navigate to the Paylocity.CodingChallenge.Web folder
+4. Execute command 'dotnet run' to start the website and navigate to the URL provided in the console output in your favorite browser.
+5. To run the unit tests, navigate into the Paylocity.CodingChallenge.Business.Tests, Paylocity.CodingChallenge.Web.Tests, and Paylocity.CodingChallenge.Web.Tests.Integration folders individually and run the 'dotnet test' command.

 #### Project Organization
 - **Paylocity.CodingChallenge.Entities** (*.NET Standard 2.0*) - Contains the shared entities and definitions.